TREASURIES-Yields rise as traders focus on inflation data, Fed rate hikes

 Yields on U.S. Treasury Inflation-Protected Securities traded near multi-year highs, with the five-year US5YTIP=RR rising to 1.86% and the 10-year US10YTIP hitting a 12-year high of 1.737%.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was unchanged at 4.308%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 0.2 basis points at 4.310%.

 The 10-year TIPS breakeven rate US10YTIP=RR was last at 2.319%, indicating the market sees inflation averaging about 2.3% a year for the next decade.